Retail Queue Statistics (2026): Wait Times, Abandonment & Lost Sales Data

 This is why queue management systems are becoming increasingly common in modern retail operations.

-Retail queues may seem like a small operational detail, but they have a powerful influence on customer behaviour and sales outcomes.
+A Retail queue management system may seem like a small operational detail, but they have a powerful influence on customer behaviour and sales outcomes.

 The statistics are clear: